2022 Washington Solar Incentives, Tax Credits, Rebates (And More)

 FAQ: Washington Solar Incentives

 Washington does not have a state solar tax credit, primarily because the state’s Renewable Portfolio Standard (RPS) will likely be met thanks to hydropower production incentives.
-However, Washington State residents will still have access to the federal tax credit in 2022 and 2023.
+However, Washington State residents will still have access to the federal tax credit through 2035

 Unfortunately, there are currently no rebates for solar power available in Washington.
 This is unlikely to change in the near future because hydropower is still the most practical renewable energy source for most of the state.